The MoU will mean the IBIA will take charge of protecting sports play, customers and regulated betting operators in Canada.

-“IBIA will be one of only a handful of sports integrity monitors recognized by the Alcohol and Gaming Commission of Ontario for licensed operators and we believe there is great value in deepening our relationship with the organization,” said Paul Burns, President and CEO of the CGA.
+“IBIA will be one of only a handful of sports integrity monitors recognised by the Alcohol and Gaming Commission of Ontario for licensed operators and we believe there is great value in deepening our relationship with the organisation,” said Paul Burns, president and CEO of the CGA.

 Ontario is set to launch its igaming market on 4 April, ending a process that first launched in April 2019.
 This was when Ontario’s government announced plans to open the province’s online gaming market to private operators, developments on which began in November 2020.

 The bill removed a paragraph of Canada’s Criminal Code, which stipulated that bettors could only place wagers on three games or more.